census-instrumentation/opencensus-website/content/tracing/span/tracestate.md

 Field|Description|Restrictions
 ---|---|---
-Key|a collection of characters|MUST begin with a lower case letter, can contain lowercase alphanumeric, dashes, asteriks and forward slashes
+Key|a collection of characters|MUST begin with a lower case letter, can contain lowercase alphanumeric, dashes, asterisk and forward slashes
 Value|a collection of characters|ONLY printable ASCII characters